FransLammers/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 5. Open CMD prompt and navigate to your local `/data` folder
 6. Type the following command: `echo > deploy`
 7. You will now see a `deploy-complete` marker in your local `/data` folder
-8.    **Important**: Before you commit and push the changes to the Development environment, you need to access the backoffice of the Development environment and remove the Document Type from there
-9. You are now ready to **commit** and **push** the changes from your local clone to the Development environment, using your local Git client.
+8. You are now ready to **commit** and **push** the changes from your local clone to the Development environment, using your local Git client.
+9. You need to access the backoffice of the Development environment and remove the Document Type from there.
+10. Because last deploy still failed for the Development environment you need to access **Kudu** for the Development enviroment and navigate to the `site/wwwroot/data/` folder.
+There you run this command:`echo > deploy`.
+You will now You will now see a `deploy-complete` marker in the `site/wwwroot/data/` folder.

 ![Removing wrong UDA file](images/visualization4.png)